thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

   a.
 Click :guilabel:`Add Group`.
   b.
 Give the group a unique name.
   c.
-If needed, check the box 'Repeatable?'.
+If you want to make the group of questions repeatable, check the box :guilabel:`Repeatable?`.
+Example: if entering details of multiple family members in a household.
   d.
+If you want to show the group of questions in the same screen in ODK Collect, check :guilabel:`Show on One Screen`.
+  e.
 Choose the Display Logic.

     - Always display this group.
     - Display this group if all of these conditions are met.